 CMA Practice Test Benefits

 Preparing for your CMA exam by taking practice tests has many benefits.
-Using sample questions to study for your test is the most effective study practice you can use.
+Using sample questions to study for your test is highly effective study.
 The advantages of using sample CMA tests include:

-- Improving Your Speed - The CMA exam is broken down into 4 40 minute segments.
-Although most students who take the CMA feel that there is sufficient time, taking the practice tests with self-imposed timers help you budget your time effectively.
+- Improving Your Speed – The CMA exam is broken down into four 40 minute segments.
+Although most students who take the CMA feel that there is sufficient time, taking the practice tests with self-imposed timers helps you budget your time effectively.
 You should budget approximately 1 minute for each question.

 CMA Exam Overview

-The CMA/AAMA certification exam consists of 180 questions that count towards your score and 20 unscored pretest questions.
+The CMA/AAMA certification exam consists of 180 questions that count towards your score and 20 unscored pretest questions, for a total of 200 questions.
 All of the questions will be multiple choice questions with four answer options.

 Candidates are given a total of 160 minutes (four 40 minute segments) to complete the test.
 The test topics are based on a national job analysis study that determined the key job components of a medical assistant.
 The detailed outline is below: